 In August of the same year, the 2nd edition of ‘The Classical Tradition’ was launched by the well-known publishing house Dover in New York.

-A new book about the classical music world in relation to modernity, has been published by Cambridge Scholars Publishing, UK, in January 2024: ‘Regaining Classical Music’s Relevance’.
+A new book about the classical music world in relation to modernity, has been published by Cambridge Scholars Publishing, UK, in January 2024: ‘Regaining Classical Music’s Relevance’, with a paperback edition in September 2024.

 https://www.cambridgescholars.com/product/978-1-5275-5314-9